gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 ### Saturday Lightning Talks

 - **Ana Eilering** (senior developer relations engineer at [Google](https://www.google.com/), speaking independently):
   "models are not magic, they are code."
-LLMs are lists of layers and neurons implemented in Python, and every neuron operates as a non-deterministic black-box function.
+LLMs are lists of layers and neurons implemented in Python, and every neuron is a non-deterministic black-box function.
 She showed a visual of [Gemma 2](https://ai.google.dev/gemma)'s neuron activity during a factorial calculation.

 - A [Django Rest Framework](https://www.django-rest-framework.org/) cautionary tale: a serializer field `book_returned` (boolean column) shared a name root with a model method `book_return` that updated the database.
 DRF treats any